 Installing a router in your garden building

 All you need to do is to plug your router into the electric socket and connect your internet socket with the router IN socket.
-This is usually different colour and in the case of the router we use is blue.
+This is usually a different colour and in the case of the router we use is blue.

-After around a minute your router light should get blue and your internet is available.
+After around a minute your router light should turn blue and your internet is available.
 On the bottom of the router you can see the name of your WiFi and password.
 Simply connect your mobile phone to check that it works.